Esri/offline-editor-js/doc/attachments.md

 #Attachment Support
-The __offline-edit-min.js__ has support for attachments in offline mode.
+The __offline-edit-advanced-min.js__ has support for attachments in offline mode.
 See [attachments-editor.html](../samples/attachments-editor.html) sample.

 ##What you can do:
 While your application is in `OFFLINE` mode, you can: